 The last thing you want to get halfway through your project and run out of laminate flooring, or alternatively purchase too much and waste budget that could have been spent elsewhere.

 Tools You Will Need To Accurately Measure and Record The Area of your Room

 To accurately measure your room you will need a measuring tape.
 Most households will have a measuring tape easily accessible but if you don’t be sure to borrow one or alternatively purchase one – I recently bought this tape from Amazon (no review required as really any measuring tape will do)

-You should also have a notepad, pencil, and ideally a calculator (again a simple calculator such as this one from Amazon will suffice).
+You should also have a notepad, pencil, and ideally a calculator (again a simple calculator such as this one from Amazon).
 Alternatively many modern mobile phones now have a calculator built into them.
 As long as you can multiply without error there won’t be any issues.

 There are a number of things you can do to improve the accuracy of your measurements and ensure that the final calculations are correct.

 - Ask a friend or family member to help you measure the room, it’s much easier to get a correct measurement when the measuring tape is held in position by a person at either end.

 - Measure both the width and length of the room twice.
 Not all rooms are perfectly square or rectangular, each measurement should be taken at different points along each wall.
 Use the largest measurement taken for both the width and length to ensure you order enough materials.

 - Make sure there are no obstacles in the room.
 To get the most precise measurements remove large pieces of furniture that may otherwise get in the way.

 - Make sure you are measuring the room using the correct scale of measurement.
 (In the US laminate is normally sold as feet squared, whereas in Europe meter squared is the norm)